nsh87/ehrcorral/docs/overview.rst

 This makes this Record available for probabilistic matching within three blocking groups.
 Therefore, if Bill Taft Robinson has another Record under William Taft Robinson, a potential match can be found with this Record.
+Note that the blocking group is only used to determine which Records are checked.
+It does not modify the forename, nor does it insert William in place of Bill.

 A standard set of names and their nicknames is included with EHRCorral, but one can be supplied to customize the explosion to names from a different region.
 For